renanss/lexamica-kanban/README.md

 - Backend service (Node.js, Express, MongoDB)
 - Frontend service (Next.js, React Bootstrap, WebSocket)

+## Development Approach

+This project was built entirely from the ground up without relying on boilerplate templates or pre-built solutions.
+Every component, from the database schema to the WebSocket implementation, was custom-built to ensure high performance and maintainability.

+AI-assisted development tools were strategically utilized to accelerate certain aspects of the implementation.
+However, all architectural decisions, design choices, and core logic were carefully crafted to meet the specific needs of the application.

+The estimated development time for this project ranged from **4 to 6 hours**.

+Since the current MongoDB setup runs on a single instance (due to the limited time scope and local development environment), transactions were not implemented.
+For a production deployment, MongoDB **transactions would be utilized to ensure data consistency across multiple operations**.

 ## Related Repositories

 - [lexamica-kanban-backend](https://github.com/renanss/lexamica-kanban-backend) - Backend service built with Node.js, Express, and MongoDB